Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Gradient-Based Algorithm for Stationary Point Convergence

 \section{Gradient-Based Algorithm for Stationary Point Convergence}

-In previous sections, we showed how Pontryagin’s Maximum Principle (PMP) yields adjoint variables \((\lambda_t, Z_t)\) that guide control optimization in continuous time.
-Here, we focus on the \emph{practical} implementation side: specifically, how to design a neural-network-based scheme that leverages these adjoints (or their estimates) to learn an approximately optimal policy for the Merton problem (and related tasks).
-We embed the PMP conditions into a \emph{discrete-time} training procedure, thereby uniting classical control theory with modern deep learning frameworks.
+In the previous sections, we showed how PMP yields adjoint processes $(\lambda_{t},Z_{t})$ that guide control optimization in continuous time.
+Here, we focus on the practical implementation side: specifically, how to design a neural-network-based scheme that leverages these adjoints (or their estimates) to learn an approximately optimal policy for the Merton problem.
+We embed the PMP conditions into a discrete-time training procedure, thereby uniting classical control theory with modern deep learning frameworks.

-Our approach relies on backpropagation-through-time (BPTT) over a discretized version of the stochastic system.
-By treating \((\lambda_t, Z_t)\) as suboptimal adjoint variables associated with the \emph{current} parameterized policy, each gradient update moves the policy closer to a Pontryagin-aligned solution.
-Additionally, we introduce a \emph{regularization} (or “alignment penalty”) to encourage consumption and investment decisions to stay near the locally optimal Pontryagin controls at each node.
+Our approach relies on BPTT over a discretized version of the stochastic system.
+By treating $(\lambda_{t},Z_{t})$ as suboptimal adjoint processes associated with the current parameterized policy, each gradient update moves the policy closer to a Pontryagin-aligned solution.
+Additionally, we introduce a regularization, which we call an ``alignment penalty'', to encourage consumption and investment decisions to stay near the locally optimal Pontryagin controls at each node.
 This soft enforcement can reduce variance, accelerate convergence, and stabilize training.